[Investigation] Revealed: Who were Russia's spies in the EU corridors?

 The Russian spy expulsions came in reaction to atrocities in Ukraine.

-And, in an ironic twist, had Nedyak Sr. been alive today, he might himself have become a target of his grandson's propaganda.
+And, in an ironic twist, had Nedyak Sr. been alive today, he might himself have become a target of his grandson's propaganda as an enemy sympathiser.

-The navy minister used to live in Mariupol, in today's Ukraine, and organised exports from the Azovstal steel plant, which became infamous this year after Russia's bombardment of civilians there.
+The navy minister used to live in Mariupol, in today's Ukraine, and once organised exports from the Azovstal steel plant, which became infamous this year after Russia's bombardment of civilians there.

-And Nedyak Sr.'s contemporaries told Dossier Center he was so fond of Ukrainian culture, he used to carry a thermos of Ukrainian borscht whenever he went on foreign trips.
+And Nedyak Sr.'s contemporaries told Dossier Center the minister was so fond of Ukrainian culture, he used to carry a thermos of Ukrainian borscht when he went on foreign trips.

 The Orientalist, Timur Akhtareyev, also an SVR officer, used the cover of "first secretary" at Russia's EU embassy.